top of page

 Concerning the Abyss of darkness - a psychological view

-The ego is a person's sense of self and identity, influenced by their attachments to their family, career, financial situation, and other external circumstances.
-If the ego is firmly attached to these things, then the concept of an "abyss" or void could be a frightening experience because it would represent a loss of all these attachments and a sense of self-based on them.
-In the abyss, the only thing that remains is the core, standalone sense of self, and none of the external factors that the ego typically uses to define itself - such as family relationships, professional status, physical abilities, or social status - have any significance.
+The ego is the common person's sense of self, integrity, and identity, shaped by attachments to family, career, finances, and other external circumstances.
+If the ego is strongly attached to these things, the concept of an "abyss" or void could be a frightening, even shattering, experience because it would represent a loss of these attachments as anchors and generate feelings of loss, disorientation, and even lack.
+In the abyss, the only thing that remains is the core, standalone deep sense of self, and none of the external factors that the ego typically uses to define itself - such as family relationships, professional status, physical abilities, or social status - holds any significance.
 Without these external identity markers, the ego must redefine itself and identify solely with the "soul carnal," or the innermost essence of being.
-This process can lead to a shift in perspective and a sense of enlightenment as the individual becomes aware of themselves as a separate entity from the external world and their previous dependencies on it to maintain their sense of self.
+This process can lead to a shift in perspective and a sense of enlightenment as the individual becomes aware of themselves as a separate entity from the external world and the common hive mind, and of their previous dependencies on belonging to maintain a sense of self.
 This process can also be seen as a journey from ignorance, or a lack of self-knowledge, to a greater understanding of the self and a release from the need for validation from external sources.

-According to the teachings of Chen Buddhism, enlightenment is a process of achieving singularity with the "carnal," or the innermost essence of being, by completely letting go of all external identities and attachments.
-This process can take 25-30 years of meditation to achieve and is not guaranteed.
-However, it is suggested that certain practices, such as occult rituals or psychoanalysis, can accelerate this process by helping break through the barriers that fixate the ego to external identities and providing support and guidance through the potentially complex process of transformation.
-In addition, growing awareness and acceptance of the fact that the self is changing and letting go of old identities can also help to facilitate this process and make it easier to endure.
+According to the teachings of Chen Buddhism, enlightenment is a process of achieving singularity with the "center," or the innermost essence of being, by completely letting go of all external identities and attachments.
+This process can take 25-30 years of meditation to fully achieve and stabilise. and is not guaranteed.
+However, it is suggested that certain practices, such as occult rituals, shadow work, and psychoanalysis, can accelerate this process by helping break through the barriers that fixate the ego to external identities and providing support and guidance through the potentially complex process of transformation.
+In addition, growing awareness and acceptance of the self is changing nature, and letting go of old identities can facilitate this process and make it easier to endure.
 It is important to note, however, that there is a risk that the ego may become attached to latent fears and emotional trauma that may surface during this process.
 Therefore, seeking additional support or guidance may be necessary to navigate these challenges.

-According to the perspective described, the "Superego" is a structure that weighs heavily on the Left-Hand Path (LHP) practitioners and suppresses their freedom and joy of life.
-To discard this tyranny, it is suggested that one should work with the "defiler" and identify with the dark carnal or "black diamond" through repetitive experiences of the abyss.
-This is believed to break false attachments and purify the ego of external influences, allowing the individual to embrace the pleasures of the "Id" and attain transcendency.
-However, it is essential to note that this is just one perspective on the LHP and the process of achieving transcendency and may not be shared by all individuals or traditions.
+According to this perspective, the "Superego" is a structure that weighs heavily on Left-Hand Path (LHP) practitioners, suppressing their freedom and joy.
+To discard this tyranny, it is suggested that one should work with the "defiler" and identify with the dark core, which is the source of inner will, or as it is draconiacly calle,d the "black diamond" through repetitive experiences of the abyss.
+This is believed to break false attachments and purify the ego of external influences, allowing the individual to embrace the pleasures of the "Id" and attain transcendence.
+However, it is essential to note that this is just one perspective on the LHP and the process of achieving transcendence and may not be shared by all individuals or traditions.

 Comments